AlfieRan/Generic-Neural-Network/README.md

 # Generic Neural Network

-This is a Generic Neural Network built using numpy and matricies that theoretically can be applied to any python project it is wished to be used in.
+This is a Generic Neural Network built using numpy and matrices that theoretically can be applied to any python project it is wished to be used in.

-**V1 does not work**
-(This was an attempt at creating an OOP nueral network to make it easier to understand and process what's going on for people who aren't used to ai)

-**V2 does work**
-(This is built using numpy and matricies and is a lot harder to follow but does work)

-# How to use
+# Setup

 The two absolutely key modules required are **math** and **numpy**, math is preinstalled with python and numpy can be installed using `pip3 install numpy`.